-Raised Bill No. 5323 seeks to improve the identification and treatment of disordered eating behaviors among high school students in Connecticut by mandating the implementation of an evidence-based screening tool in all school-based health centers for students in grades nine to twelve, effective July 1, 2026.
-This screening will be voluntary for students and their parents/guardians.
-Additionally, the bill establishes a task force to develop recommendations for early identification and treatment of disordered eating behaviors, alongside a Holistic Food Education Working Group that will create a state-wide food education roadmap and model school nutrition curriculum.
-Both groups are required to submit their findings by January 1, 2028.
+Substitute Bill No. 5323 seeks to improve the identification and treatment of disordered eating behaviors among students in Connecticut by mandating that all school-based health centers implement an evidence-based screening tool for students in grades six to twelve during their annual health assessments starting January 1, 2028.
+The bill also establishes a task force to develop recommendations for early identification, awareness, and treatment of disordered eating behaviors, which must submit its findings by the same date.
+Additionally, a Holistic Food Education Working Group will be created to develop a state-wide food education roadmap and a model school nutrition curriculum, covering topics such as disordered eating behaviors and nutrition, with a report due by January 1, 2028.

 Statutes affected: